yyang248/pictographPlus2026/README.md

 <img src="inst/extdata/model2.png" alt="The second model of Bayesian Hierarchical Model" title="Model 2 Diagram" width="75%">

+#### If only a single SSM file is provided as input, model 2 will be used

 | type of input | model used | sample presence |
 | --- | --- | --- |
 | single SSM file | second model | optional |